b. 10/10/1892 Alloa, Clackmannanshire, Scotland. d. 22/03/1918 Marteville, Somme, France.

 On 21st March 1918, John Crawford Buchan found himself on the outskirts of the village of Marteville on the Upper Somme where he and his men were about to bear the brunt of the ‘Kaiserschlacht’.
 Also known as Operation Michael or the Spring Offensive, this ‘Kaiser’s Battle’ was the brutal blitzkrieg launched by the Germans in a last desperate attempt to smash the Allies before the Americans arrived in force.
 When fighting with his platoon in the forward position of the battle zone, 2nd Lt.
 Buchan, although wounded early in the day, insisted on remaining with his men, and continually visited all his posts, encouraging and cheering his men in spite of most severe shell fire, from which his platoon was suffering heavy casualties.
 Later, when the enemy were creeping closer, and heavy machine-gun fire was raking his position, 2nd Lt.
 Buchan, with utter disregard of his personal safety, continued to visit his posts, and though still further injured accidentally, he continued to encourage his men and visit his posts.
 Eventually, when he saw the enemy had practically surrounded his command, he collected his platoon and prepared to fight his way back to the supporting line.
 At this point the enemy, who had crept round his right flank, rushed towards him, shouting out 'Surrender.'
 'To hell with surrender,' he replied, and shooting the foremost of the enemy, he finally repelled this advance with his platoon.
 He then fought his way back to the supporting line of the forward position, where he held out till dusk.
 At dusk he fell back as ordered, but in spite of his injuries again refused to go to the aid post, saying his place was beside his men.
 Owing to the unexpected withdrawal of troops on the left flank it was impossible to send orders to 2nd Lt.
 Buchan to withdraw, as he was already cut off, and he was last seen holding out against overwhelming odds.

 He was taken prisoner by the Germans but died of his wounds on 22nd March 1918, age 25, and is buried in Roisel Communal Cemetery Extension.
 This even greater accolade came from one of his men.
 “He never asked us to do what he would not do himself.”
 Two of his brothers were also killed in the Great War.
 His VC was gazetted on 2nd May 1918 and was presented his father, David, by King George V at Buckingham Palace on 3rd March 1920.
-His medals are held by the Argyll and Sutherland Highlanders Museum, Stirling Castle, Scotland.
+His medals are held by the Argyll and Sutherland Highlanders Museum, Stirling Castle, Scotland, having been donated by his niece, Mrs J Fowler, in early 2001.

 LOCATION OF MEDAL: ARGYLL&SUTHERLAND HIGHLANDERS MUSEUM, STIRLING